hirokisukeno/hirokisukeno.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A researcher in theoretical quantum physics working in NY, USA
+subtitle: A postdoctoral researcher in Quantum New Mexico Insitutute

 profile:
   align: right
   image: hsukeno_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>C. N. Yang Institute for Theoretical Physics</p>
+    <p>Center for Quantum Information and Control</p>
-    <p>State University of New York at Stony Brook</p>
+    <p>The University of New Mexico</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page